 This is how OVIO Mobile’s plans look up close:

 We can’t forget about the maiden of the prepaid ship, Optus.
 In the prepaid arena, Optus offers four rather interesting plans that are up there with the best of them.
 They range from $10 to $50, and all have unlimited calls and texts.
 The first plan is a peculiar one – you have to pay $10 for a SIM card, but you receive unlimited calls and texts as well as 500MB of data when you trigger a ‘$2 day’.
 So, while this may seem expensive over the course of a month, the fact is if you trigger it every day then over 28 days you’ll get 14GB of data for $56.
 The convenience lies in not having to trigger a $2 day though.

 The other three plans are a little bit more conventional with the standard procedure of increasing data with each plan.
-The most expensive plan – $50 over $28 days – has 8.5GB of data.
-Another great bonus is that all of these plans have free music streaming until July 2017, as well as data rollover up to 15GB on all but the $10 plan.
+The most expensive plan – $50 over $28 days – has 10GB of data.
+Another great bonus is that all of these plans have data-free music streaming, as well as data rollover up to 10GB on all but the $10 plan.
 With these plans you also have the opportunity to bundle the plan with a phone from a choice of six.
 Just to recap, Optus has:

 - Great flexibility in the $10 plan

 - Great bonuses such as unlimited music streaming

 This is what Optus prepaid can do for you: